 Fujinon 35mm f1.4 Review | Impressions

-Here are some images that really test the technical performance.
+Here are some images that test the technical performance.
 As you can see, there are some issues with some CA, some fringing, but the images have a very nice pop to them and they feel like they just have a ton of detail with great tonality and sharpness.
 That’s the look, love it or hate it, that’s what this lens is about and nobody else makes a modern AF lens like this.

 Understanding The Autofocus | Is the Fuji 35mm f1.4 Autofocusgood Enough?

 When the XF35mm f1.4 was originally designed, it didn’t need to do much.
-AF on the X-Pro 1 was just in its infancy, there was no Eye-AF and AF-C was unusable.
+AF on the X-Pro 1 was just in its infancy; there was no Eye-AF, and AF-C was unusable.

 Build Quality

-It is not weather-sealed and the aperture rings do click but both the aperture ring and the focus ring are by wire.Â
+It is not weather-sealed, and the aperture rings click, but both the aperture and focus rings are by wire.

 Technical Performance

-The Fuji 35mm f1.4 does have some field curvature so the edges and corners will appear softer if you’re shooting a flat surface.
-I use to get excited when lenses have perfect corner sharpness, but honestly in the real world that makes no difference in most situations.
-As long as the corners or mid-frame hold up at f5.6 or when you focus on those spots, then the lens is great and it will totally work fine for landscape or reproductive work.
+I used to get excited when lenses had perfect corner sharpness, but that makes no difference in most situations in the real world.
+If the corners or mid-frame hold up at f5.6 or when you focus on those spots, then the lens is great, and it will work fine for landscape or reproductive work.

-How important is sharpness?Â
+How important is sharpness?

 Here is a sample from the X-T100 at f5.6.
 Plenty sharp.